-David Levy is a professor of oncology in Georgetown's School of Medicine, specializing in population health, and a member of the Cancer Prevention and Control Program at Georgetown Lombardi Comprehensive Cancer Center.
+David Levy is a professor of oncology in the School of Medicine, specializing in population health, and a member of the Cancer Prevention and Control Program at Georgetown Lombardi Comprehensive Cancer Center.
 He is a member of the Global Health Initiative faculty committee.

 International activities include: